-Furthermore, a grid search was performed in order to find the optimal values for both the variance parameter $\gamma$ of the RBF kernel and the cost parameter C of SVM using cross-validation.
-Basically pairs of (C, $\gamma$ ) are tried and the one with the best cross-validation accuracy is picked.
-For our experiments, the optimal values found for variance parameter $\gamma$ and the cost parameter C are 0.3 and 100, respectively.
-The variance parameter $\gamma$ was searched in the range of (0, 1] and the cost parameter C in the range of (0, 1000].
+Furthermore, a grid search was performed in order to find the optimal values for both the variance parameter γ of the RBF kernel and the cost parameter C of SVM using cross-validation.
+Basically pairs of (C, γ) are tried and the one with the best cross - validation accuracy is picked.
+For our experiments, the optimal values found for variance parameter γ and the cost parameter C are 0.3 and 100 respectively.
+The variance parameter γ was searched in the range of (0, 1] and the cost parameter C in the range of (0, 1]1000].
+AUSCRI

-4. Experiments
+Experiments

-4.1.
-Data setup
+4.1 Data Setup

-For our experiments two handwritten character databases: the CIL Database [31] and the CEDAR Character Database CD-ROM-1 [32] and two handwritten digit databases: the MNIST Database [33] and the CEDAR Digit Database CD-ROM-1 were used.
-The CIL Database comprises samples of 56 Greek handwritten characters written by 125 Greek writers.
-Every writer contributed five samples of each letter, thus resulting in a database of 625 variations per letter and an overall of 35 000 isolated and labeled characters.
-The CEDAR Database consists of samples of 52 English handwritten characters and handwritten digits.
+For our experiments two handwritten character databases: the CIL Database [31] and the CEDAR character Database CD-ROM-1 [32] and two handwritten digit databases: the MNIST Database [33] and the CEDAR digit Database CD-ROM-1 were used.
+The CIL database comprises samples of 56 Greek handwritten characters written by 125 Greek writers.
+Every writer contributed 5 samples of each letter, thus resulting to a database of 625 variations per letter and an overall of 35000 isolated and labeled characters.
+The CEDAR database consists of samples of 52 English handwritten characters and handwritten digits.
 For character recognition, 19145 characters were used for training and 2183 characters for testing.
 For digit recognition a data set of 24270 digits were used for training and another one of 5631 for testing.
 Finally, the MNIST Database consists of 70000 isolated and labeled handwritten digits.
-It is divided into a training set of 60 000 and a test set of 10 000 digits.
+It is divided into a training set of 60000 and a test set of 10000 digits.

 As mentioned in Section 2.1 all character/digit images pass through a preprocessing stage before the feature extraction method takes place.
 For the CIL Database and for both of the CEDAR Databases all images are already b/w, so just the size normalization step is performed.
 In our experiments N is set to 60 for these databases.
-On the other hand, the digit images in the MNIST Database are already normalized to a $28 \times 28$ matrix (N=28) but they are gray scale.
+On the other hand, the digit images in the MNIST Database are already normalized to a 28x28 matrix (N = 28) but they are gray scale.
 So, before applying the feature extraction method these images have to pass through the binarization step.

-For the CIL Database, after size normalization some characters such as the uppercase 'E' and the lowercase ' $\epsilon$ ' are considered to be the same.
+For the CIL Database, after size normalization some characters such as the uppercase 'E' and the lowercase 'E' are considered to be the same.
 So, we merged these two classes into one, by randomly selecting 625 characters from both classes as in [31].
 This was done to a total of 10 pair of classes, as shown in Table 1 and concluded in having 46 classes of 28750 characters.
-Moreover, $\frac{1}{5}$ of each class was used for testing, that is 5750 characters and the remaining $\frac{4}{5}$ for training (23 000 characters).
+Moreover, 1/5 of each class was used for testing, that is 5750 characters and the remaining 4/5 for training (23000 characters).